 1. What is a Club Sport?

-A club sport is a student-run organization, whose sole purpose is to serve as an alternative to Varsity Sports, and Intramural Sports.
-Basically, you are a group of students who share a love for a particular sport, but want to be more competitive than Intramurals.
+A club sport is a student-run organization, whose sole purpose is to serve as an alternative to varsity sports and intramural sports.
+It is a group of students who share a love for a particular sport but want to be more competitive than intramurals.
 As a participant, you can choose how much you want to be involved with the team within reason of the Club’s guidelines.

 2. How do I start a New Club?